- 1. What is the Spirit of Speyside Whisky Festival?

-By air, rail or car, Speyside is just a trip away.
-See our Travel to Speyside page for all travel information.
+By air, rail, car or bus, Speyside is just a trip away.
+See our Getting Here page for all travel information.

-The good news is that for any designated drivers, small empty sample bottles can be purchased from the Festival and at some distilleries into which you can decant whisky samples to taste later.
+The good news is that for designated drivers, most distilleries offer driver’s packs into which you can decant whisky samples to taste later.
 Please contact the distillery you are visiting for specific guidance on this.

 See our Accommodation page for our list of partners.
 From quaint self-catering cottages to historic hotels, you’ll be sure to find the perfect place to get a good night’s rest.